-Remember your live videos must be different from the other videos you share on your social.
+Remember your live videos must be different from the other videos you share on your social media.
 Reserve live videos for special occasions like:

 A behind-the-scenes video

 This video serves to show them the making of your product(s).
-I seen brands utilize this video in the most amazing way.
+I have seen brands utilize this video most amazingly.
 Here’s one example:

-Above is the story Eileen who’s living her best life despite battling breast cancer.
+Above is the story of Eileen, who’s living her best life despite battling breast cancer.
 This video creates an instant connection between the audience and Zappos’s employees.